codensolve/code-path/README.md

 #Welcome to Code & Solve!

-There are 3 coding problems below and would like to see if you can solve it.
-If you like to share the solution with us, please share GitHub project url of solution using the comment option on LinkedIn post so that we can review **your creativity!!**
+Below are 3 coding problems – see if you can solve them!
+If you would like to share the solution with us, please share the GitHub project url for your solution using the comment option on our LinkedIn post.
+Let us see **your creativity!!**

-#### Before completing the test below, keep these points in mind:
+#### Keep these points in mind as you complete this :

 1. There is no one correct solution to this problem, there are many
 2. The whole point of this exercise is to solve the problem – so fill in any missing info as you see fit